K-Veschgini/jsonjet/packages/server/README.md

 bun run build
 ```

-This creates a `resonancedb-server` binary (~59MB) that includes the entire runtime and can be distributed without requiring Bun to be installed on the target system.
+This creates a `jsonjet-server` binary (~59MB) that includes the entire runtime and can be distributed without requiring Bun to be installed on the target system.

 ### HTTP API Endpoints